monsoonmaelstrom/book2/book2.md

 “He is, or at least was—but I see no reason to expect that it’s changed—sleeping with Christine.
 And the very first thing we told him when she came on board was not to.”

-“He’s… You’re kidding, right?” she asks in disbelief.
+“He’s… You’re kidding, right?” she probes in disbelief.

 “No, I’m amazed you haven’t noticed.
 Ask him.”